matthewphamilton/r4dev/content/en/docs/Framework/Implementation/Paradigm/index.en.md

 ### Transparent Computational Models

-To make analyses implemented using the readyforwhatsnext model more readily understood, the `ready4` package provides the model's [simple and consistent syntax](V_02.html).
+To make analyses implemented using the ready4 model more readily understood, the `ready4` package provides the model's [simple and consistent syntax](https://ready4-dev.github.io/ready4/articles/V_02.html).
 Such simplified approaches are facilitated by two other commonly noted features of OOP - polymorphism and abstraction.

 #### Polymorphism